SteerClearWM/Steer-Clear-Backend/README.md

 * **dropoff_time**: estimated time for arriving at the dropoff location as a datetime object

 ## Rides
-API endpoint for getting, updating, and deleting ride requests
+API endpoint for getting, updating, and deleting ride requests. student users are only allowed to access ride requests they have requested.
+If a student attempts to access a ride request they have not placed, a 403 is returned

 ### GET /api/rides/<int:ride_id>
 Sample request **GET /api/rides/2**: